 Assistive Technology devices costing \$750 or more must be recommended by an independent evaluation of the participant's assistive technology needs, including a functional evaluation of the impact of the provision of appropriate assistive technology and appropriate services to the participant on the customary environment of the participant.
-The independent evaluation must be conducted by a licensed physical therapist, occupational therapist, speech/language pathologist or a professional certified by Rehabilitation Engineering and Assistive Technology Society of North America (RESNA).
+While an independent evaluation of the participant's assistive technology needs for devices costing less than \$750 is not required, it can be completed if the service plan team believes it will be beneficial.
+All independent evaluations must be conducted by a licensed physical therapist, occupational therapist, speech/language pathologist, or a professional certified by SHIFT as an Enabling Technology Integration Specialist (ETIS) or by Rehabilitation Engineering and Assistive Technology Society of North America (RESNA) as an Assistive Technology Professional.
 The independent evaluator must be familiar with the specific type of technology being sought and may not be a related party to the Assistive Technology provider.
 The evaluation must include the development of a list of all devices, supplies, software, equipment, product systems and/or waiver services (including a combination of any of the elements listed) that would be most effective to meet the need(s) of the participant.
 The least expensive option from the list must be selected for inclusion on the service plan.